gitKrystan/2025-emberfest/slides.md

 <v-click>

-EmberData
+And you might even be expecting me to talk about that library.

 </v-click>

 <v-click>

-And you might even be expecting me to talk about that library.

 **But I'm not.**